The Expanding Universe: what mysterious force causes it to grow forever?

 This post is an excerpt from chapter 1.9 of Inventory of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Expanding Universe, Growing, Growing, Growing…
+Please use the Social Network links just below to share this information from The Explanation, The Expanding Universe, Growing, Growing, Growing…